PJ-568/WeDot-docs/src/classes/class_audiostreamwav.md

 [Error](#enum_@globalscope_error) **save_to_wav** ( path: [`String`](class_string.md) )<div id="class_audiostreamwav_method_save_to_wav"></div>

 Saves the AudioStreamWAV as a WAV file to `path`.
-Samples with IMA ADPCM or QOA formats can't be saved.
+Samples with IMA ADPCM or Quite OK Audio formats can't be saved.

  **Note:** A `.wav` extension is automatically appended to `path` if it is missing.